-(A) In the event that a rule or order issued by the superintendent would cause undue hardship upon a public employer, the employer may request an exclusion from such a rule or order unless an action is required to prevent imminent danger of death or serious harm to a public employee.
+(A) In the event that a rule or order issued by the superintendent would cause undue hardship upon a public employer, the employer may request an exclusion from such a rule or order .

-(C) An exclusion request on the basis of an undue hardship may be granted by the superintendent when there is not an imminent danger of death or serious harm to a public employee and any requirement imposed under the provisions of section 4167.01 of the Revised Code or a rule or order issued thereunder would require a public employer to take action with significant difficulty or expense when considered in light of, but not limited to, all of the following factors:
+(C) An exclusion request on the basis of an undue hardship may be granted by the superintendent when a rule or order issued under this chapter would require a public employer to take action with significant difficulty or expense when considered in light of, but not limited to, all of the following factors:

 (1) The nature and cost of the action required by a rule or an order issued under this chapter;